Tosir80/Cycle-Point-ecommerce-project-client-side--12/README.md

 # Cycle-Point React Project

 ## Pages
-1. Home
+- Home
-2. Explore
+- Explore
-3.Dashboard
+-Dashboard

 ## Customer Features
-** Customer can order a any product from home page and explore page ** Customer can add review .
+- Customer can order a any product from home page and explore page
+- Customer can add review .
-** Customer can see his product which was added before add to cart and delete cancel order.
+- Customer can see his product which was added before add to cart and delete cancel order.
-** Customer can login
+- Customer can login
-** Customer can register by google account  and manually
+- Customer can register by google account  and manually

 ## Admin Features
-** Admin can remove a product from his store .
+- Admin can remove a product from his store .
-** Admin can remove any order and also update any order status ** admin can make another admin
+- Admin can remove any order and also update any order status
+- admin can make another admin

 ## NPM components uses